mattvenn/waveform/README.md

 ## Drawing circles with lines

+* Get students to work in 4s to solve this problem.
 * Explain that we can make the laser cutter patterns by using the Turtle library.
 However, we first need to write a circle drawing function.
 Discuss with your students how we could draw a circle using only the turtle commands `forward()` and `turn()`.
 Invite your students to walk around like robots or draw pictures.
 * Next move on and ask how the circle's size and smoothness relate to the number of `forward()` commands and the angle turned.
 * Keep working and end up with an equation that relates a circle's radius and smoothness to the number of `forward()` and `turn()` commands.
+* Try to solve it yourself first and then model your problem solving skills for the students.

 ~~~
     c = 2 * pi * r	#circumference is 2 * Pi * r